* FedEx suspected of withholding over 100 Huawei shipments -Xinhua

 By Sijia Jiang and Josh Horwitz

-Chinese authorities investigating FedEx suspect it illegally held back more than 100 Huawei packages and has also violated other laws, state news agency Xinhua reported on Friday.
+Chinese authorities investigating FedEx suspect it illegally held back the Huawei packages and that it also violated other laws, state news agency Xinhua reported on Friday.

 The developments mark the latest fallout from Washington's trade ban on Huawei, which has not only rattled the global technology supply chain tied to Huawei's $105 billion business but also is causing much confusion among companies and organisations well beyond the U.S. borders regarding the limits of restrictions.